•Published: Oct 5, 2021

 User Karma System

 The karma system expands Advanced Moderation’s capabilities, looking beyond individual messages to a user’s behavior and characteristics.
 Users who have repeatedly been flagged or muted (bad karma) get higher moderation scores, while users without any moderation incidents (good karma) receive lower moderation scores.
-Scores also improve with time, the longer a user exists without a moderation incident.
+Scores also improve with time, the longer a user exists without a moderation incident, which can improve the overall trust and safety rating of your platform.
 The karma system makes automatic message scoring more situationally aware, and results in better moderation decisions.

 Additional Stream Chat Moderation Features